Elcapitanoe/Komodo-Build-Prop/README.md

 # Pixel Prop Module
 This module makes your Android device appear as a Google Pixel 9 Pro XL (Komodo) - (Komodo_Beta).

+## Requirements
+- A rooted Android device using either Magisk or KernelSU

 ## Installation Instructions
 1. Download the latest Pixel Prop file and transfer it to your device.
 2. Open the Magisk App/KernelSU App, tap **"Install from Storage,"** and choose the Pixel Prop file.